Introduction to React Native

 Layout and Styling

 Making your app work is one thing, making it usable is another.
+Mobile apps have to work in different orientations and on different screens.
 In this chapter we'll explore styling and layout,

 as well as use animations that help your users navigate your app

 Apps need data.
 Whether they need to load resources from a server, or save user settings to the device.
 While you

 might already know about the Fetch API for service calls, React Native has its own way of handling local storage and assets.

 Apps almost always consist of multiple pages.
 In this chapter we'll explore the different navigation options